Deprecated Feature: This feature is being phased out.

-DBT could run on lakeFS with the Spark adapter or the Presto/Trino adapter.
+dbt can run on lakeFS with a Spark adapter or Presto/Trino adapter.

-Both Spark and Presto use Hive metastore or Glue in order to manage tables and views.
+Both Spark and Presto use Hive metastore or Glue to manage tables and views.

-When creating a branch in lakeFS we receive a logical copy of the data that could be accessed by
+When creating a branch in lakeFS, you receive a logical copy of the data that can be accessed by

-In order to run our DBT project on a new created branch we need to have a copy of the metadata as well.
+To run a dbt project on a newly created branch, you need to have a copy of the metadata as well.

-In order to run the lakectl-dbt commands we need to configure both dbt and lakectl.
+To run the lakectl-dbt commands you need to configure both dbt and lakectl.

-you will need to add configurations to give access to your catalog (metastore).
+you’ll need to add configurations to give lakeFS access to your catalog (metastore).

 This is done by adding the following configurations to the lakectl configuration file (by default

-metastore: type: glue glue: catalog-id: 123456789012 region: us-east-1 profile: default # optional, implies using a credentials file credentials: access_key_id: AKIAIOSFODNN7EXAMPLE secret_access_key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+profile: default # optional, implies using a credentials file

-lakectl copies all models materialized as tables and incremental directly on your metastore. copying views should be done manually or with lakectl
+lakectl copies all the models materialized as tables and incremental directly on your metastore.
+However, copying views should be done manually or with lakectl.

 generate_schema_name macro could be used by lakectl to create models using dbt on a dynamic schema.